NooCube is one of the most affordable and best-marketed nootropic stacks currently available.

-NooCube – My Experience
+My Experience With NooCube

 It’s not that I expected something else due to a relatively low price for this nootropic stack, but still, I hoped this supplement would be much better dosed.

-Besides that, it contained some supplements that are difficult to find in the most popular and effective nootropic stacks (for example Oat Straw and Resveratrol).
+Besides that, it contained some supplements that are difficult to find in the most popular and effective nootropic stacks (for example, Oat Straw and Resveratrol).

-Anyhow, I’ve given it a try anyway and I hoped for the best.
+Anyhow, I’ve given it a try anyway, and I hoped for the best.

 First 3 days: The recommended dose of this nootropic stack is 2 capsules, so I was following the instructions for the first 3 days.
-Sadly (but not unexpectedly) nothing really happened.
-Maybe I felt slightly more relaxed while taking it, but it was really hard to notice anything.
+Sadly (but not unexpectedly) nothing happened.
+Maybe I felt slightly more relaxed while taking it, but it was tough to notice anything.

 Days 4 – 7: I’ve been taking the double dose which should be “kind of enough” to really get some benefits, but again, I couldn’t really feel a big difference.
 I guess I was slightly more focused, but it could be just the placebo.

 Compared to the first couple of days, I’d say that logically speaking, 4 capsules of NooCube per day could actually make you feel more focused and should improve your memory (due to the relatively high dose of Alpha GPC), but keep in mind that taking 4 capsules/day (instead of 2) basically double the price.